dvdmc/tb2_unizar/README.md

 Now you can directly proceed to the following Docker installation steps.

-### Docker installation
+### Docker installation & running

 We provide a Dockerfile to run the system within Docker.
-This allows for easy install of all the dependencies.
-Also, this Dockerfile works as a reference of anything that should be done in a host machine in order to have the system ready.
-You can install and run the Docker with:
+This allows for easy installation of all the dependencies.
+Also, this Dockerfile works as a reference for anything that should be done in a host machine in order to have the system ready.
+You can install and **run (entrypoint for demos)** the Docker with:

 ```bash
 xhost + # To allow the Docker use the host graphical interface